Facelift (Rhytidectomy) – Facelift Philadelphia

 Listen to more facelift patent stories »

-The ideal candidates for a facelift in Philadelphia are those that are generally healthy and do not smoke.
+The ideal candidates for a deep plane facelift in Philadelphia are those who are generally healthy, do not smoke, and who are experiencing any of the following effects of aging:

-Age is not a number.
-Philadelphia facelift surgeon Dr. Claytor looks not at a numeric age, but at the patient’s health and activity level.
+It is also important to note that age is not simply just a number.
+Philadelphia facelift surgeon Dr. Claytor looks beyond numeric age and assesses the patient’s health and activity level.
 There are plenty of 90-year-olds who still jog every day or volunteer and live a vibrant, active life.
 Those patients who are healthy and wish to rejuvenate their appearance are candidates for a facelift.
 Many choose to have their procedures performed under local anesthesia.
 They appreciate the ease of the treatment, and with Dr. Claytor’s careful monitoring of their post-op care, they respond as well as younger patients.

 What to expect from your facelift procedure

 Facelifts are typically outpatient procedures and may be performed in an office-based facility, surgery center, or hospital.
 Patients may have a choice of IV sedation or general anesthesia which allows the patient to be asleep and feel no pain during the duration of the procedure.
 (Most (90%) of Dr. Claytor’s patients undergo the facelift procedure under tumescent anesthesia.)
-The way a facelift is performed varies depending on the patient’s anatomic changes due to aging.
-The length of the procedure is determined by the technique chosen as well as if the patient opts to combine their facelift with another procedure.
+The way a deep plane facelift is performed varies depending on the patient’s anatomic changes due to aging.
+The length of the procedure is determined by the extent of the surgery and if the patient opts to combine their facelift with another procedure.

-During the facelift procedure, an incision is made around the ear, sometimes extending into the scalp.
-There are several different techniques that Dr. Claytor may choose depending on each patient’s facial structure and goals.
+During the deep plane facelift procedure, an incision is made around the ear, sometimes extending into the scalp.
+From here, Dr. Claytor makes precise adjustments specific to each patient’s facial structure and goals.
 Most include sculpting, lifting, and repositioning the underlying fat, muscle, and tissues, while also trimming and reshaping the skin for dramatic yet natural-looking results.

 In this video, Dr. Claytor extensively discusses the deep plane facelift incisions, technique, and results: